cloudtruth/cloudtruth-cli/xtask/README.md

-This crate follows the "cargo xtask" pattern for adding extension scripts to `cargo` for automation of development related tasks.
+This crate follows the [cargo xtask](https://github.com/matklad/cargo-xtask) pattern for adding extension scripts to `cargo` for automation of development related tasks.

 # Using `cargo xtask`